 When it comes to skincare, there’s a lot of information out there—and not all of it is accurate.
-From old wives’ tales to trending social media advice, it’s easy to get caught up in myths that could actually harm your skin rather than help it.
-Let’s clear up some of the most common skin myths so you can focus on what really works.
+From old wives’ tales to trending social media advice, it’s easy to get caught up in myths that could actually lead to unwanted results rather than helpful ones.
+Let’s clear up some of the most common skin myths so you can focus on what helps.

-The Truth: While staying hydrated is important for overall health, drinking water alone won’t fix dry skin.
-Dryness usually stems from a compromised skin barrier or a lack of moisturizing ingredients in your skincare routine.
-Combat dryness with hydrating serums (like hyaluronic acid) and a good moisturizer.
+The Truth: While staying hydrated is important for overall wellness, drinking water alone may not resolve the look of dry skin.
+Dryness often stems from a lack of moisture retention or a lack of moisturizing ingredients in your skincare routine.
+Combat the look of dryness with hydrating serums (like hyaluronic acid) and a nourishing moisturizer.

 The Myth: Oily Skin Doesn’t Need Moisturizer

-The Truth: Skipping moisturizer can actually make oily skin worse.
-When your skin feels dry, it overcompensates by producing more oil.
-The key is to use a lightweight, non-comedogenic moisturizer that hydrates without clogging pores.
+The Truth: Skipping moisturizer can actually make oily skin look worse.
+When your skin feels dry, it may appear even oilier as a result.
+The key is to use a lightweight moisturizer formulated not to clog pores that hydrates effectively.

 The Myth: You Can Shrink Your Pores

-The Truth: Sorry to break it to you, but pore size is largely determined by genetics.
-While you can’t shrink them, you can minimize their appearance by keeping them clean and using products with ingredients like salicylic acid or niacinamide.
+The Truth: Pore size is largely determined by genetics.
+While you typically cannot change their size, you can help minimize their appearance by keeping them clean and using products with ingredients like salicylic acid or niacinamide.

 The Myth: Sunscreen Is Only Necessary on Sunny Days